haiquangtran/my-shopping-app/README.md

 - yarn (I am using 1.10.1)
 - Node 8.10.0 or later (I am using v10.11.0)
+- You will also need use a command line to issue the commands below.

 ## Installing Dependencies
+- Open your command line
 - Navigate into the root project folder
 - Type in the following command to install all dependencies: